em00k/NextBuild/Emu/CSpect/ReadMe.txt

--freerun           =  Disable all timer locks and run as fast as we can (must use -sound as well) +def[0-9]"text"    =  Debugger macro command, executed using ALT+[0-9] allowing handy pre-defined bookmarks -divmap            =  Disable the DivMMC automapping (might speed things up for some people) -nodelay           =  Do now wait for NEX file delay (used to display title screens etc)
+-freerun           =  Disable all timer locks and run as fast as we can (must use -sound as well) +def[0-9]"text"    =  Debugger macro command, executed using ALT+[0-9] allowing handy pre-defined bookmarks -divmap            =  Disable the DivMMC automapping (might speed things up for some people) -nodelay           =  Do not wait for NEX file delay (used to display title screens etc) -mouse             =  Disable mouse capture
+-threaded          =  Enable the experimental threaded renderer

 Manual SDCARD setup